epfml/attention-cnn/README.md

 ## Code organization

 ### train.py
-This file contains the training loop and knows how to initialize the problem.
-It contains a global `config` dictionary that should contain all variable aspects of the experiment.
+This file contains the training loop and it sets up the optimization task.
+It contains a global `config` dictionary that should contain all configurable parameters.
 This file can be run standalone (`python3 ./train.py`) or by a manager script (see below).

 ### experiments/